 That’s when your strategy starts to evolve beyond a one-size-fits-all, cookie-cutter model.
 And speaking of cookies…

-- Reach Customers, Not Cookies – At the moment, online targeting is an imprecise science based primarily on cookies (the data type, not the chocolate-chip kind).
+- Reach Customers, Not Cookies – At the moment, online targeting is an imprecise science based primarily on advertising cookies (the data type, not the chocolate-chip kind).
 Since cookies are tied to a browser instead of a household or consumer, you can’t be as exact as direct mail or email when selecting your audience.

-Identity recognition and data onboarding can tie together offline and online data sets to help you target the consumers you’re looking to advertise to more precisely.
+Identity resolution and data onboarding can tie together offline and online data sets to help you target the consumers you’re looking to advertise to more precisely.
 So your look-alike models, CRM segments, even your ad exposure reports all become more precise.
 (Nice move, smart cookie.)
 Now let’s talk about a sweeter bottom line.

 - Redistribute Your Budget – Marketing teams are always looking to squeeze more out of their budgets, primarily by eliminating waste.
 Digitally, we look to strategies like frequency capping and micro-targeting to ensure budget stability.